cylc/cylc-flow/doc/src/appendices/site-user-config-ref.rst

    Only one suite can run per port for a given host, so the length of this list determines the maximum number of suites that can run at once per suite host.

-This config item supersedes the deprecated settings ``base port`` and ``maximum number of ports``, where the base port is equivalent to the first port, and the maximum number of ports to the length, of this list.

 - *type*: string in the format ``X ..
 Y`` for
   ``X <= Y`` where ``X`` and ``Y`` are integers.